-#1 – Creating magnetic content that people want to share and link to takes time and just maintaining a blog can be quite time consuming.
-Don’t underestimate the time involved but I’d also like to point out, if you pick the right niche, it’s well worthwhile.
+- Creating magnetic content takes time.
+Just maintaining a blog can be time consuming.
+Don’t underestimate the time involved, but if you pick the right niche, it’s well worthwhile.

-The same goes for advertising; the fact that you’re an Ezine Articles ‘Expert Author’ – being listed as an expert on a site with NO editorial guidelines that nobody really reads doesn’t mean anything.
-I never did this but a lot of bloggers I used to look up to did.
-I’m glad I didn’t follow the example.
+The same goes for advertising.
+The fact that you’re an Ezine “expert author” — being listed as an expert on a site with no editorial guidelines that nobody really reads — doesn’t mean anything.
+I never did this, but a lot of bloggers I used to look up to did.

-Figure out the biggest problems your audience face & solve it in the most awesome way possible.
-[Click here to tweet this]
+- Figure out the biggest problems your audience faces, and solve them in the most awesome way possible.

-Read more, learn more, and become more successful.
-[Click here to tweet this]
+- Read more, learn more, and become more successful.

 What are your favorite online resources?

-As far as resources go, I find the best resources can often be other bloggers within your niche.
-Networking is important and the majority of great tactics are often those that people don’t talk about.
-After all, we can’t giveaway all of our secrets although there’s some who would debate the idea of ‘giving away the farm’.
+As far as resources go, I find the best can often be other bloggers within your niche.
+Networking is important, and the majority of great tactics are often those that people don’t talk about.
+We can’t give away all of our secrets.

 As for tools, there are a few that I rely on:

-- Evernote: I get ideas about blog posts and other ventures at all hours of the day, I use Evernote to keep my ideas synchronised.
+- Evernote: I get ideas about blog posts and other ventures at all hours of the day.
+I use Evernote to keep my ideas synchronized.

-- Dropbox: I work from multiple locations; Dropbox is the easiest way to keep all of my key files together.
+- Dropbox: I work from multiple locations, and Dropbox is the easiest way to keep all my key files together.

-- Skype: I run various sites and some of them have a large team of contributors, this allows me to keep in touch easily.
+- Skype: Some of my sites have a large team of contributors, and Skype lets me keep in touch easily.

-- Hootsuite: Managing various social media accounts can be time consuming, Hootsuite helps me save time.
+- Hootsuite: Managing social media accounts can be time consuming.
+Hootsuite saves me time.